graste/environaut/README.md

 * Date: 2013/xx/xx
 * Build: tbd

+**environaut** _[ɪnˌvaɪrənˈaut]_, noun

+1. Advocacy for or work toward protecting the application runtime environment from destruction or pollution.

 ## Purpose

-Environaut has the following purposes:

-1. Define application requirements and check if they are fulfilled.
-2. Configure your application environment (which may be depending on the environment checks).
+`environaut` should enable and help developers to define the environment of an application and check if all defined constraints are met.
+This includes assertions and requirements of the application environment as well as some configuration that may be necessary to make an application run.

 ## Requirements and installation